mohit23x/BeatSync-Youtube-music-player/README.md

 # Usage
-It works on Windows and Linux OS, and for Mac i have not tested it but it should work. run the test4.py file by using the command -
+It works on Windows and Linux OS, and for Mac i have not tested it but it should work.
+<br>Run the test4.py file by using the following command in terminal-

 python test4.py